Paras-code/signup-form/README.md

 it is a simple sign up form design

-you can login with facebook
+you can login with facebook,geogle